By Brian Hendershot and Mallorie Marsh

 We need to know who our docents are, so we can chart a move forward.
 So, we gathered some basic demographic data on our docents.
 The results are not surprising.
 In our 2017 docent class, 33 percent of all docents had an income of $150,000 or higher.
 Eighty-five percent were white, and 88 percent were female.
 The vast majority (78 percent) were retired.

 We’ve made some progress since then.
 In the 2019 class, only 16 percent of docents made more than $150,000 a year.
 Seventy-six percent were white, and 60 percent were retired.
 Just as importantly: 12 percent are younger than 50.
 We’ve also increased the number of male docents — an ironic necessity that’s not lost on us.

 Docent Corp Diversity Statement: To develop a diverse docent community whose training, touring, and programs are welcoming and inclusive.

 We still have a long way to go, but we’re committed to this initiative as an ongoing process.
 Equity is not achieved overnight and is not a checklist.
 We’ve also got many exciting things in the works.
 However, to achieve them, we need your help.
 More specifically, we need your voice and your time.

 First, tell a friend to tell a friend about our Docent Open House on June 27 at 10:30 AM.
+(Click HERE to watch a recording of the Open House.)
 There, you can meet other lifelong learners and learn about the program.
 Attendance at the Open House is not mandatory for prospective docents, but it is helpful.
 Finally, hold us accountable.
 Let us know if you experience something inequitable, intolerable, or otherwise not in line with initiative.
 All of us, even those with the best of intentions, have blind spots.